kratzert/RRMPG/docs/source/getting_started.rst

 -----------------

 First of all you need to have Python.
 I highly recommend you to use Anaconda_.
-Got to there homepage and download and install the latest Python 3 installer.
+Go to their homepage and download and install the latest Python 3 installer.

 .. _Anaconda: https://www.continuum.io/downloads

 Downloading the source code
 ---------------------------

-Since this package is in the early stages of development I havn't added it to PyPI - Pythons Package Index - so you can't install it at the moment using ``pip``.
+Since this package is in the early stages of development I haven't added it to PyPI, Pythons Package Index.
+Therefore you can't install it at the moment using ``pip``.
 For the moment you have to download the source code from GitHub.
-You can either download the entire repository as ``.zip`` and extract it to any destination on your machine
+To do so you can either download the entire repository as ``.zip`` and extract it to any destination on your machine:

 .. image:: _static/github_download_zip.png
    :target: _static/github_download_zip.png